top of page

 Get the book here on Amazon

-5. An Excerpt from Wild Awake by Hilary T. Smith
+5. Wild Awake by Hilary T. Smith - excerpt

 A modern, non-religious ceremony reading with a contemporary twist that appeals to many couples.
 This reading uses vivid visual imagery by comparing people to unique buildings and their surroundings.
 It captures the journey of exploring each other, getting to know one another, and loving as if discovering a favourite place.
 Many couples speak of those special spots they revisit or hold deep, almost spiritual memories of, making this metaphor especially fitting..